minetest-mirrors/bonemeal/README.md

 Bonemeal mod [bonemeal]

-This mod adds two new items into the game, bones which can be dug from normal dirt and bonemeal which is crafted from bones and player bone blocks.
+This mod adds four new items into the game, bones which can be dug from normal dirt which can be made into bonemeal, mulch which is is crafted using a tree and 8x leaves, and fertiliser which is a mixture of them both.

-Bonemeal can be used on added saplings for a 1 in 2 chance to grow them quickly as well as specified crops which are grown 1 to 4 steps at a time.
-Dirt can also be clicked for random grass, flowers or registered decoration to appear.
+Each item can be used on saplings and crops for a chance to grow them quicker as well as dirt which will generate random grass, flowers or whichever decoration is registered.

+Mulch has a strength of 1, Bonemeal 2 and Fertiliser 3 which means the stronger the item, the more chance of growing saplings in low light, making crops sprout quicker or simply decorate a larger area with grass and flowers.

 The api.txt document shows how to add your own saplings, crops and grasses to the list by using one of the 3 commands included and the mod.lua file gives you